 Targeted cancer drugs such as trastuzumab (Herceptin) can work well for this type of breast cancer.
 These drugs attach to the HER2 protein and stop the cells growing and dividing.

 Triple negative breast cancers don't have oestrogen receptors, progesterone receptors or HER2 receptors.
 Around 15 out of 100 women have this type (around 15%).
 It is more common in younger women.

-Hormone therapies and targeted cancer drugs don't work so well for this type of breast cancer.
+Hormone therapies and targeted cancer drugs do not work well for this type of breast cancer.
 So you are more likely to have chemotherapy.

-Gene activity tests are also called genetic expression profiling tests (GEP tests) or gene assays.
+Tumour profiling tests are also called gene expression profiling tests (GEP tests) or gene assays.
 They look at groups of cancer genes to find out how active they are.

-Some of these GEP tests are available for breast cancer, depending on your situation.
+Tumour profiling tests are available for breast cancer.
 Your doctor can explain whether this testing is an option for you.
-Examples inlcude EndoPredict (EPclin score), Oncotype DX Breast Recurrence Score and Prosigna.
+Examples include EndoPredict (EPclin score), Oncotype DX Breast Recurrence Score and Prosigna.

 These tests should not be confused with tests that look for an inherited faulty gene that increases a person’s risk of getting breast cancer in the first place.